openedx/edx-documentation/en_us/shared/exercises_tools/text_input.rst

 .. note:: EdX offers full support for this problem type.

-The text input problem type is a core problem type that can be added to any course.
+The text input problem type is a simple problem type that can be added to any course.
 At a minimum, text input problems include a question or prompt and a response field for free form answer text.
 By adding hints, feedback, or both, you can give learners guidance and help when they work on a problem.